ocular-d/styleguide-markdown/docs/headings.md

 ```

 ::: tip Note
-Note: The `·` character represents a whitespace character.
+Note: The `·` character represents a space character.
 :::

 **:thumbsdown: Incorrect** code for this rule: